nodules/luster/README.md

     debug : {
         // debug port for first worker; each following will
         // use previous worker port + 1
+        //
+        // deprecated: this option doesn't work with Node.js 0.12+
-        port : 5010
+        // and might be removed in future major versions port : 5010
     },